Is Your CRM a True System of Engagement?

 Online retail giants like Amazon have conditioned customers to expect timely and relevant communications across channels, plus a personalized buying experience informed by past behavior.

 For automotive retailers, meeting these expectations requires different capabilities within your CRM.

 Before, a CRM was primarily a system of record, a place to organize and store customer information.
-But today, your CRM is a system of engagement.
+Today, your CRM is a system of engagement.

 Yes, your CRM is an essential business tool.
-But it’s also a way to interact with your customers personally to build trust, and so you can optimize your profitability.
+It’s also a way to interact with your customers personally to build trust and optimize your profitability.

 How do you know if your CRM is a system of engagement?
 Look for the following four capabilities.

 Your employees need to be able to deliver relevant information and messages that help build a deeper connection with your customers.
 A CRM built to engage makes this task easier by aggregating and analyzing customer data.
 It should also optimize across channels to capture every customer interaction on every device.
 This way, employees can see the customer’s history and create personalized messages that speak to their needs.

 The more integrations you can access, the more powerful your CRM becomes.